elmar8287/react_redux_tuto/public/assets/readme.txt

-all screenshots width is 300px
+all screenshot`s width is 300px